Top 10 Important Security Vulnerabilities You Need To Watch Out For

 Cross-Site Scripting & Cross-Site Request Forgery

-With the aid of the cross-site ing (XSS), the attackers can take advantage of the DOM manipulation and APIs for retrieving data from or even sending commands to your application.
+With the aid of the cross-site scripting (XSS), the attackers can take advantage of the DOM manipulation and APIs for retrieving data from or even sending commands to your application.
 The cross-site ing broadens the attack surface for the threat actors permitting them to hijack the user accounts, control browsers remotely, access the browser histories, spread worms and trojans and much more.

 A Cross-Site Request Forgery (CSRF) focuses on tricking an authenticated user into performing an action that they usually do not intend to do.
 This when paired with the social engineering is able to deceive the users into accidentally offering a malicious actor with the personal data.